fschirinzi/Linux-Backup-Script/README.md

 Linux-Backup-Script
 ===================

-This Script is for backupping Folders, Files and MYSQL Databases
+This Script is for backupping folders, files and MYSQL databases.